ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 {:tip: .tip}
 {:note: .note}

-# About Power Systems Virtual Servers
+# What is a Power Systems Virtual Server?
 {: #about-power-virtual-server}

 {{site.data.keyword.powerSysFull}} uses the existing IBM Cloud platform to create {{site.data.keyword.powerSysFull}}, also known as logical partitions (LPAR), that run on IBM Power Systems hardware with the PowerVM hypervisor.